Skip to main content

 Listen to the Podcast

-If you enjoy this blog but you’d like to listen to it on the go, just click on the audio below or subscribe via iTunes/Apple Podcasts (ideal for iOS users) or Google Play and Stitcher (ideal for Android users).
+If you enjoy this blog but you’d like to listen to it on the go, just click on the audio below or subscribe via iTunes/Apple Podcasts (ideal for iOS users) or Spotify.

-The Four Biggest Pitfalls of Collaborative Grouping (And How to Avoid Them)
+The Five Biggest Pitfalls of Collaborative Grouping (And How to Avoid Them)

 The following are some of the biggest pitfalls I’ve experienced in group collaboration.
 As an educator who has used project-based learning for over 15 years, I’ve made some big mistakes.
 I’d like to share the mistakes and some of the ways to avoid the mistakes through better design.